NeuralEnsemble/python-neo/doc/source/core.rst

 membrane potential signals, etc. They contain references to data objects that cut across the simple container hierarchy.

-  * :py:class:`View`: A set of indices into :py:class:`AnalogSignal` objects,
+  * :py:class:`ChannelView`: A set of indices into :py:class:`AnalogSignal` objects,
     representing logical and/or physical recording channels.
-    For spike sorting of extracellular signals, where spikes may be recorded on more than one recording channel, the :py:class:`View` can be used to reference the group of recording channels from which the spikes were obtained.
+    For spike sorting of extracellular signals, where spikes may be recorded on more than one recording channel, the :py:class:`ChannelView` can be used to reference the group of recording channels from which the spikes were obtained.

   * :py:class:`Group`: Can contain any of the data objects, views, or other groups,